frmwrk123/frmwrk123.github.io/_posts/2019-02-16-lotr-book-to-film.markdown

 "Lord of the Rings: The Fellowship of the Ring" is internally consisting of two books.
 The same is true for the second and third volumes that correspond with the movies.

-That said, let's start with the differences of (for now) the first volume/movie.
+That said, let's start with the differences of (for now) the first two volumes/movies.

 ## Hobbiton to Buckleberry Ferry